Meteor-Community-Packages/stratosphere/README.md

 ```

 Meteor splits package database and files according to this URL, so you should be able to switch package servers back and forth by changing this variable.
+Note that because of the temporary changes to the auth-client.js file of meteor tool (see installation instructions), publishing to the official repository won't work anymore for the time being...

 ## Settings
 * upstreamURL: The URL to the official package server.
 Default value is packages.meteor.com, you probably don't want to change this.